 Ohr’s work is now seen as ground-breaking and a harbinger of the abstract sculpture and pottery that developed in the mid-20th century.
 Ohr’s pieces are now relatively rare and highly coveted.

-Be brave, be yourself, follow your vision.
-Fuck what anyone else thinks.
+Be brave, be yourself, trust your instincts, follow your vision.

 To read more about George Edgar Ohr, click: here.